-- The Head and Neck Surgical Oncology Group at CancerCare Manitoba is a highly respected and comprehensive program that sees over 600 new cases and performs over 400 procedures each year.
+The Head and Neck Surgical Oncology Group at CancerCare Manitoba is a highly respected and comprehensive program that sees over 600 new cases and performs over 400 procedures each year.
 The group has a strong focus on minimally invasive techniques, including CO2 laser excisions, endoscopic sinus and endocrine procedures, and radio-guided surgeries.

 Admission and application requirements

 - Letter of intent

 - Department of Surgery fellowship application form (PDF)

 IMGs must also submit one of the following documents: